-Leaving Rouen, you will soon come to the appealing harbor town of Honfleur.
-This is a great place to spend the night.
+Leaving Rouen, you will soon come to the appealing harbour town of Honfleur, a great place to spend the night.
 Sit by the Vieux Bassin (the old Dock) and have a glass of wine with your outdoor dinner.
 Honfleur was a meeting place for Impressionist Painters, and it continues to attract artists today.

 Continue your drive through Normandy to Bayeaux.
 This is where you can see the Bayeaux Tapestry.
-It’s really a story that was embroidered on cloth that is 20 inches wide and 230 feet long.
+It’s really a story embroidered on cloth 20 inches wide and 230 feet long.
 (50 cm by 70 meters).
-It was created in 1066 and is now displayed in the Musee de la Tapisserie de Bayeaux and is in a remarkable state of preservation.
+It was created in 1066 and is now displayed in the Musee de la Tapisserie de Bayeaux.
+It is in a remarkable state of preservation.

-At the start of your museum visit, there is a great presentation that prepares you to enjoy the tapestry as you wind through the museum to see it.
+An excellent presentation at the start of your museum visit prepares you to enjoy the tapestry as you wind through the museum to see it.
 Whether propaganda or factual, it describes the events of the Norman Invasion of England.
 Remember, however, that the Normans were the victors and the story is told from their perspective.

-The D-Day Invasion Beaches of Normandy are only about 10 miles (16 km) from Bayeaux.
+The D-Day Invasion Beaches of Normandy are only about 16 km from Bayeaux.
 Take time to walk the beaches and reflect on what happened there.
 Visit a museum or two.
-Stop in the Cemeteries that honour all of the brave soldier who died there.
+Stop in the Cemeteries that honour all the brave soldiers who died there.

-End your drive through Normandy with a visit to Mont Saint Michel, a UNESCO world heritage site, near Avranche.
+End your drive through Normandy with a visit to Mont Saint Michel, a UNESCO world heritage site near Avranches.
 The view of this monastery perched high on its rock in the middle of the bay is one of the great sights of France.
 It is absolutely beautiful from a distance.

 Once you enter the city gates, it begins to feel like a crowded tourist trap but remember that it’s been attracting pilgrims and tourists for centuries.
 There have always been stalls selling things.
-Now it may be ashtrays and snow globes, where at one time it was candles and medallions, but don’t let that stop you.
+Now it may be ashtrays and snow globes, whereas, at one time, it was candles and medallions.
+But don’t let that stop you.